AileenLuo-ai/birds/README.md

 ## Troubleshooting

-**Audio Issues**
-- Make sure your browser allows audio playback
-- If sounds don't play, check your system volume
-- Try refreshing the page if audio stops working

 **Game Not Loading**
 - Verify all files are in the correct directories
 - Check browser console for any JavaScript errors